What You Need to Apply

 Application Eligibility Requirements

-You must hold a bachelor’s degree to be eligible to enroll in the Juris Doctor (JD) program.
-Applicants for the three-year Francis J. & William Polk Carey JD/MBA Program are admitted for the fall semester on a full-time basis only.
-You must take the Law School Admission Test (LSAT) and must register with the LSAC’s Credential Assembly Service (CAS).
-(See LSAT and CAS Report information below.)
+All applicants must hold a bachelor’s degree to be eligible to enroll in the Juris Doctor (JD) program.
+Applicants for the Carey JD/MBA Program are admitted for the fall semester on a full-time basis only.
+All applicants must take the Law School Admission Test (LSAT), the Graduate Record Exam (GRE), or the Graduate Management Admission Test (GMAT) and must register with the LSAC’s Credential Assembly Service (CAS).
+(See Standardized Tests and LSAC’s Credential Assembly Service (CAS) information below.)

 If you submit and complete an application for Round 1 or Round 2, you will receive a decision according to the Wharton MBA Admissions decision release timeline.
-Regular Decision applicants should take the LSAT no later than September of the application year for Round 1 and November of the application year for Round 2.
+Regular Decision applicants who are taking the LSAT should take the LSAT no later than September of the application year for Round 1 and November of the application year for Round 2.

 Early Decision (Binding)